tramitit/guides/en/italy/unemployment_benefits_request.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Learn about NASpI, a government payment for unemployed individuals in Italy meeting eligibility criteria.
-Find out how to apply and required documents.
+description: Learn about NASpI, the unemployment benefits in Italy, how to apply, eligibility criteria, required documents, and important guidelines.
 draft: false
-meta_title: 'Unemployment Benefits in Italy: NASpI Overview and Application Process'
+meta_title: Understanding and Applying for Unemployment Benefits in Italy (NASpI)
-title: 'Unemployment Benefits in Italy: NASpI Overview and Application Process'
+title: Understanding and Applying for Unemployment Benefits in Italy (NASpI)
 translationKey: italy-unemployment_benefits_request
 ---

 ## Description
 ### What is it?